bsrvp/bsrvp.github.io/cv.md

 ### MEMBERSHIP IN PROFESSIONAL ORGANIZATIONS

-Society for Mathematical Biology

-Society for Industrial and Applied Mathematics

-European Society for Mathematical and Theoretical Biology

-Ecological Society of America

-Indian Society of Theoretical and Applied Mechanics
+Society for Mathematical Biology <br>Society for Industrial and Applied Mathematics <br>European Society for Mathematical and Theoretical Biology <br>Ecological Society of America <br>Indian Society of Theoretical and Applied Mechanics <br>Indian Mathematical Society

-Indian Mathematical Society